bizarrebeam/python-notebook/README.md

 # python-notebook
-archive of her first dive into programming through python
+archive of her first scratch into programming through python.